Confluence in. Branded website out.

 This can work for trusted users, but it is not ideal for customers, prospects, or public readers who should not need a workspace account.

-This may be enough for simple sharing, but it can still feel like sending readers into Confluence rather than giving them a clean public page.
+This may be enough for simple sharing, but it can still feel like sending readers into a collaboration tool rather than giving them a dedicated website experience.

 Copy content into another CMS